mathpunch/zyron/README.md

 ## Hosting

-Shadow Proxy can be hosted on Netlify and similar static hosting providers.
+Zyron Proxy can be hosted on Netlify and similar static hosting providers.
-Only Netlify has been tested so far; other hosting platforms may work but have not been fully tested.
+Only Netlify has been fully tested; other hosting platforms may work but have not been verified.

 ### Example Deployment